abus-aikorea/kara-audio/README.md

    - Large-V2 model is best.
 The rest have poor recognition rates.
    - If the audio language is 'Korean', it is best to set the Whisper language to 'Korean' as well.
    - When the audio language is 'Korean', if you set the Whisper language to 'Japanese', 'Japanese' will be output, but the accuracy will be low.
 (Google Translator is better.)
+   - The **Denoise** option removes noise using the MDX-Net model.
+Voice recognition results may improve.
+(Use only on high-end PC)
+   -

 ## Caution!!
 When Windows Defender mistakenly recognizes a batch file as a Trojan, this is often called a 'False Positive'.
 To solve this problem, you can go through the following steps: